-The Coady's Collective
+The Coady Collective

-As for the past 5+ years, we invited young (or older!) people who want to learn about growing their own food, how to cook, what it takes to maintain a property and home and to live well to join us.
-They come through the Work Away program.
+For the past 8+ years, we have invited young (or older!) people who want to learn about growing their own food, how to cook, what it takes to maintain a property and home and to live well to join us.
+They come through the Workaway program.
 We love the energy, and help, they bring into our lives.

-We look forward to continuing to welcome work-awayers into our home in 2017 to help with gardening, renovations, maintenance, B&B chores and cooking.
+We look forward to continuing to welcome work-awayers into our home in 2020 to help with gardening, renovations, maintenance, B&B chores and cooking.
 We can guarantee they will all leave having not only learned a few things but having had a very enjoyable time, as do we with them!